vb27/RefactorHomework/README.md

-    -benifit-cost img has a redundant closing ("/img>"), removed -added a class ("buttons") in the header to make it clear in the html and css what was being manipulated in the header -changed class "hero" to "website-cover" to better understand what it was
+    -benifit-cost img has a redundant closing ("/img>"), removed -added a class ("buttons") in the header to make it clear in the html and css what was being manipulated in the header -changed class "hero" to "website-cover" to better understand what it was -changed the list items in the header so it is easier to tell the individual items and how many there are -changed title to Horiseon to be more specific than 'website' -added an id to search-engine-optimization so that it correctly scrolls down when you click the button